 A high number of victims

-If the death rate turns out to be the 1% that many experts use as a working hypothesis, this would mean 531.100 deaths in England alone.
+If the mortality rate turns out to be the 1% that many experts use as a working hypothesis, this would mean 531.100 deaths in England alone.
 But if Whitty's insistence that the rate will be closer to 0,6% proves accurate, the figure will be "only" 318.660 deaths.

 The English peak